 Another technique involves using a probe through the urethra that emits sound waves to crush stones, then flushing them out.
 This usually requires a specialist.

 Has your dog ever had a bladder infection?
-What treatments did you find effective?
+What treatments helped your dog recover?
 Let us know in the comments below!